'Fragile five' elections add to 2014 risks for emerging markets

 "These are all the countries where markets have wanted to see small twin deficits - elections make that hard to achieve, at least on the budget side," said Charles Robertson, chief economist at Renaissance Capital.
 "There is lots of potential for markets to be jittery over these countries in 2014."

-Emerging markets have already suffered from expectations of a tapering of the Fed's bond-buying program, which has been on the cards for more than six months.
-Stocks .MSCIEF are in the red for the year, heavily underperforming developed markets.
+Emerging markets have already suffered from expectations of a tapering of the Fed's bond-buying programme, which has been on the cards for more than six months.
+Stocks are in the red for the year, heavily underperforming developed markets.

 But with the reduction in U.S. stimulus likely to be a theme for the whole of 2014, politicians will be wary of voter reaction over jobs or services.